Tips for Answering Different Types of Interview Questions

 How to Answer Interview Questions Related to Company Research

-An important section of your interview will consist of questions related to the company.
-The hiring committee is trying to determine whether you’ve done your homework.
-They also want to find out if you’d fit their environment well.
+An essential section of your interview will consist of questions related to the company.
+The hiring committee is trying to determine whether you’ve done your homework and whether you’d fit their environment well.
 So, in preparation for the interview, research the company, its products/services, and what makes it unique.

 An interviewer may ask, “Why do you want to work here?”
-They will ask you this question to find out your research into the company and the position.
+They will ask this question to gauge your research into the company and the position.

 Knowledge about the company and the job shows the interviewer you’re interested and demonstrates initiative.
 When answering, you should mention as many positive features as possible about the company, trying to be as specific as possible.
 Try to tie your answer to why you’d make a good fit.